miranda-ng/miranda-ng/docs/readme.txt

 the Support section of the website.

 You can also ask for help in the official forums and someone will try to help.
-But remember; everyone involved in the Miranda NG project are volunteers, as in "does not get paid".
+But remember; everyone involved in the Miranda NG team are volunteers, as in "does not get paid".
 So please be friendly and your chances of getting help will increase.